Given that so many children’s stories involve cruelty to animals, isn’t it time for a new era of vegan books for kids that inspire compassion?

 It’s time to break the cycle of animal abuse, and introduce a whole new era of vegan books for kids that inspire compassion, not cruelty!

 With the help of our friends at Vegan News Now, we’ve put together 15 of the best vegan children’s books for you and your little ones to read together.
 Some, such as Charlotte’s Web, just teach compassion for animals, while others, such as Steve the Vegan, help normalise vegan lifestyles for children.

-This just had to be number one on the list, because it totally changed my life as a child, and put me on a path to veganism at a young age.
+Of call the vegan books for kids, this just had to be number one on the list, because it totally changed my life as a child, and put me on a path to veganism at a young age.
 The E.B.
 White classic includes illustrations by Garth Williams, the acclaimed illustrator of E. B. White’s Stuart Little and Laura Ingalls Wilder’s Little House series, among many other children’s classics.

 Born as the runt of his litter, tiny little Wilbur just wants a friend.
 Farmer Zuckerman’s daughter, Fern, saves his life initially, but it seems Wilbur will be destined for the slaughterhouse unless a miracle occurs – fast.
 Then, one day, words appear in a spider’s web: Some Pig.
 Humble.
 Radiant.
 These mysterious occurrences save his life….but deplete the life of his new friend, Charlotte.